Physics

 1. Fissionable Fuel: {U^{235}} or {U^{239}} is used.

 4. Coolant: A large amount of heat is produced during fission.
-Coolant absorbs that heat and prevents excessive rise in the temperature.
+Coolant absorbs that heat and prevents an excessive rise in temperature.
 The coolant may be water, heavy water (D_2Odeuterium (_1H^2) is an isotope of hydrogen), or a gas like He or CO_2.

-Uses of nuclear reactor
+Uses of a nuclear reactor

 1. To produce electrical energy from the energy released during fission.